Pelican-Elegant/elegant/documentation/content/101 Quick Start/updating-new-releases.md

 Title: Updating Elegant To the Latest Release
 Tags: pelican-theme, new-releases
 Category: 101 — Quick Start
-Date: 2019-12-05
+Date: 2019-12-06
 Slug: updating-elegant-to-the-latest-release
 Comment_id: qryv67o-updating-elegant-to-the-latest-release
 authors: Jack De Winter
 ---

 Once you have determined that you want to update to the latest release of Elegant, the process is usually quite simple.
-As there are two main ways to get the Elegant theme, there are two sets of directions.
+There are wo main ways to get the Elegant theme: as a standalone repository and as part of the Pelican-Themes repository.

 ## Via a Standalone Repository